Scouts BSA Advancement

 Scouting’s advancement program remains structured yet flexible.
-Boy Scouting provides a series of surmountable obstacles and the steps to overcome them through the rank advancement method.
-Each Boy Scout plans his advancement and progresses at his own pace as he meets each challenge.
+Scouting provides a series of surmountable obstacles and the steps to overcome them through the rank advancement method.
+Each Scout plans his or her advancement and progresses as challenges are met.

-Rank advancement is one method used by Scout leaders to help boys fulfill the aims of Scouting: character development, citizenship training, and mental and physical fitness.
+Rank advancement is one method used by Scout leaders to help boys and girls fulfill the aims of Scouting: character development, citizenship training, and mental and physical fitness.

 Learn More »